TikTok for Business

 Testing model

-The best teams define what will be tested first, what counts as signal, and what change should happen next if the first result is weak.
-That makes the campaign easier to improve without overreacting to noise.
+The best advertising teams define what will be tested first, what counts as meaningful signal, and what change should happen next if the first result is weak or strong.
+That structure makes the campaign easier to improve without overreacting to short-term noise.
+Testing without a defined loop tends to produce a series of expensive guesses rather than a compounding body of commercial knowledge.

-Keep the early campaign tied to one clear business goal so the signal stays readable.
+Keep each campaign phase tied to one clear business goal so the signal stays interpretable rather than spread across conflicting metrics.

-Decide in advance what evidence would justify a creative change, landing-page change, or budget increase.
+Decide in advance what evidence would justify a creative change, a landing-page revision, or a budget increase.
+This prevents both premature scaling and excessive hesitation.

 Scale logic

-A campaign deserves more spend when it has shown stable message fit, trustworthy tracking, and a landing path that does not collapse when the click volume rises.
-That is the moment strategy turns into scale.
+A campaign deserves more spend when it has shown stable message fit, trustworthy tracking, and a landing path that does not collapse when click volume rises.
+Scaling before that moment is reached tends to amplify a weak setup rather than building on a strong one.
+The clearest signal that a strategy is ready to scale is a consistent conversion pattern across multiple creative variants and audience tests.

 Strategic framing